agama-project/agama/doc/dbus_api.md

   Current attempt to decrypt the device.
 This value is useful for clients to know if the very same question is asked again (i.e., when the provided password did not work).

-## Progress

-The main object of a service implements the following interface:

-### org.opensuse.Agama1.Progress

-- TotalSteps: unsigned 32-bit integer (r)
-  Number of steps.

-- CurrentStep: struct(unsigned 32-bit integer, string) (r)
-  Number of the current step and its description.

-- Finished: b (r)
-  Whether the progress has finished.

 ## Manager

 See the new-style [reference][mgr-ref] ([source][mgr-src]).